ColDog/messaging/readme.md

 # Messaging Service for Golang

 A simple messaging service built on top of zeromq.
 Implements pub/sub and request/reply with a very simple an intuitive api.
+Must have libzmq installed.

 Simple RPC Example